carlos-molina/TECOmate/README.md

 # TECOmate
-Tools for the Enforcement of Smart Contracts On-line
+Tools for the Enforcement of Smart Contracts On-line with MAthematics and TEchnology.